-- 1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required. - 2.
-Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software. - 3.
-This notice may not be removed or altered from any source distribution jQuery 1.9.1 without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+- 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
+If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required. - 3.
+Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software. - 4.
+The name of the author may not be used to endorse or promote products derived from this software without specific prior written permission.